nicakay/Conwords-App/README.md

 - Huttese (the language spoken by Hutts in Star Wars)
 - Custom (the user can define their own custom style in Settings (see: Settings))

-Users can generate 10 random words containing 2, 3 or random 4 "word parts".
+Users can generate 10 random words containing 2, 3 or 4 "word parts".
 They haven't been named "syllables" though they might often be syllables.
 However, some of the word parts in the implemented styles are not syllables (e.g. *n*, *r* etc.) so that users can receive more interesting results.

 Users can copy a generated word they like with a single click, if they want to use it in the Add Word form or anywhere else.